Sawai Madhopur Wildlife Sanctuary

 Sawai Madhopur Wildlife Sanctuary is a protected wildlife sanctuary in Sawai Madhopur district in the Indian state of Rajasthan.
 The sanctuary is part of the larger Ranthambore landscape and is administered by the Rajasthan Forest Department.
-It covers an area of 131.30 km² and was originally designated as a game sanctuary in 1955.
+It covers an area of 131.30 km^{2} and was originally designated as a game sanctuary in 1955.

 Wildlife and habitat

 The sanctuary lies in a semi-arid zone at the junction of the Aravalli and Vindhya hill systems.
 The landscape comprises dry deciduous forest, rocky outcrops, seasonal waterbodies, and grassland patches supporting large carnivores, ungulates, and diverse birdlife.
 The sanctuary forms part of the Ranthambore–Kailadevi–Sawai Mansingh complex and contributes to regional habitat connectivity.

 Large mammals recorded in the Ranthambore landscape include Bengal tiger (Panthera tigris tigris), leopard (Panthera pardus), sloth bear (Melursus ursinus), striped hyena (Hyaena hyaena), sambar (Rusa unicolor), chital (Axis axis), nilgai (Boselaphus tragocamelus), and jackal (Canis aureus).

 Conservation and management

 The sanctuary is managed by the Rajasthan Forest Department under state and national protected area legislation.
-It contributes to the Ranthambore Tiger Reserve’s conservation objectives.
+It contributes to the Ranthambore Tiger Reserve's conservation objectives.
 Management actions include anti-poaching patrols, habitat protection, regulated visitor access in adjoining protected areas, and population monitoring of tigers using camera traps and surveys.